WORKSHOP

 ABOUT THE TRAINING

-Drytool Workshop: The term drytooling refers to a special type of climbing that, while not as popular, is all the more exciting for it.
-It involves climbing with ice tools on dry rock.
-On the one hand, it is often used by ambitious ice climbers to prepare for the upcoming ice climbing season, and on the other, it has now developed into a small niche climbing style.
-The ice tools are precisely placed at hooks and holes, and the climbers ascend either with crampons or climbing shoes.
-The climbing takes place in specially designated drytool crags, where the so-called "placements" for the ice tools are often marked.
-Climbing with ice tools is discouraged in traditional crags, as the high-carbon steel blades of ice axes naturally leave marks on the rock.
-Since climbing often involves quite steep terrain, this form of climbing is particularly well-suited for building and training strength and body tension.
-But basically, it's just great fun to climb on rock with ice tools and try out this special form of climbing!
+The term Drytooling refers to a special form of climbing that may not be as popular, but is all the more exciting for it.
+It involves climbing dry rock with ice tools.
+On the one hand, ambitious ice climbers like to use it to prepare for the upcoming ice climbing season; on the other, it has meanwhile developed into a small niche discipline of climbing in its own right.
+The ice tools are placed precisely on hooks and in pockets, and progress is then made either with crampons or climbing shoes.
+Climbing takes place in specially equipped drytool crags, where the so-called placements for the ice tools are often marked.
+In conventional climbing crags, climbing with ice tools is not generally welcomed, as the hardened steel picks of the ice axes naturally leave marks on the rock.
+As climbing often takes place in fairly steep terrain, this type of climbing is particularly well suited to building and training strength and body tension.
+But basically, it is simply tremendous fun to climb rock with ice tools and to try out this special form of climbing for yourself!

 TRAINING CONTENT

-- Familiarization with the equipment and the special features of dry tooling
+✧ Getting to know the equipment and the special features of drytooling

-- Special climbing techniques and ice tool placement options
+✧ Special climbing techniques and ways to place the ice tools

-- Those who already have experience with lead climbing in sport climbing can also try lead climbing
+✧ Anyone who already has experience in sport climbing may, depending on the situation, also try lead climbing

 INFO